K4PT41N/nandgame_solutions/Solutions/Stack-Machine/Function-calls/function_calls.md

 *A = D
 ```

-Finally we pop the return address of the instruction after the jump instruction to the function block, from the call macro.
+Finally, we pop the return address of the instruction after the jump instruction to the function block, from the call macro.
 ```
 A = LOCALS
 D = *A